 - Regenerate Critical CSS

+You also get a few getting started guides and the answers to the most frequently asked questions.
 You’ll however find the all advanced features and settings in the left sidebar perfectly organized under different categories.
 Quite user-friendly, right?

 Let’s explore the settings one by one:

-WP Rocket Cache
+WP Rocket Cache Settings

 Basic Cache is the first option you’ll be able to manage inside WP Rocket settings.
 From your dashboard, you can control the basic cache functions.